Estimate Time3 min

 A good guideline is to consider limiting your target purchase price to somewhere between 3 to 5 times your annual household income.
 If you have significant other debt, it might make sense to target the lower end of that scale.
 If you're otherwise debt-free, you might be able to afford a more expensive home.

 As you start narrowing your search down to specific properties, take a closer look at the total monthly cost of ownership of each home.
-This number may vary for everyone, but another guideline is to limit housing costs to 30% of your monthly income.
-That includes not only your mortgage, but also real estate taxes, homeowners insurance, maintenance, and money for unexpected repairs.
+This number may vary for everyone, but another guideline is to limit debt payments (including housing costs) to no more than 36% of your monthly income.
 That can allow you enough wiggle room in your budget to work toward your other financial goals (like retirement, or maybe even a grander vacation!).

 To learn more, read Viewpoints at Fidelity.com: How much house can I afford?